NOAA-Fisheries-AFSC-Age-and-Growth/nir-spectroscopy/README.md

 # nir-spectroscopy

-Scripts for working with Near Infrared (NIR) spectral data
+Included in this repository are scripts for loading Opus files and using Near Infrared (NIR) spectral data to build and validate predictive models.